rsulli55/DiceGame/README.md

 # DiceGame

 This is a working protoype of a networked Qwixx clone.
-There is still much needed to be done to make the game and network communication more robust, but it is currently possible to successfully play the game with remote players.
+There is more needed to be done to make network communication more robust, but it is currently possible to successfully play the game with remote players.

 ### Clips